-For the younger patient in their 30s to early 50s, aesthetic injection treatment like fillers, fractional CO2 laser treatment and Thermage CPT treatment are able to produce acceptable, and sometimes excellent results.
-But the more severe and advance cases will need surgical intervention to achieve satisfactory result.
+For the younger patient in their 30s to early 50s, aesthetic injection treatment like fillers and fractional CO2 laser treatment are able to produce acceptable, and sometimes excellent results.
+But the more severe and advanced cases will need surgical intervention to achieve a satisfactory result.

 Brow can also become saggy and hanging over the eye.
 Aesthetic injection treatments can subtly reposition the brow and lift up the eyebrow but this is not permanent and needs to be repeated every few months to maintain the effect.

-With aging, the skin loses its collagen and elasticity.
+With ageing, the skin loses its collagen and elasticity.
 The resulting effects are droopy eyelid, wrinkles on the lower eyelid or loose folds from excess skin.
-When one seeks treatment early, the eyelid skin can still be tightened/firmed using the Thermage CPT or Acupulse CO2 fractional laser treatment.
+When one seeks treatment early, the eyelid skin can still be tightened/firmed using the HIFU treatment or Acupulse CO2 fractional laser treatment.
 Aesthetic injection treatments can also soften the lower eyelids wrinkles with excellent results.
-However if the skin laxity is severe, surgical intervention is preferred.
+However, if the skin laxity is severe, surgical intervention is preferred.

 Skin pigmentation causing dark eye circles is common among Asians and makeup can help conceal the milder ones.
 Other options include skin lightening cream, skin peeling, a few sessions of pigment/fractional CO2 laser treatment or OPT light treatment may result in some improvement.
 However, these options are less successful when the dark circles are caused by thin skin and/ or tear trough.

-Tear trough is the groove that runs from the inner corner of the lower eyelid to the cheek and it contributes to the appearance of mid-cheek aging.
+Tear trough is the groove that runs from the inner corner of the lower eyelid to the cheek and it contributes to the appearance of mid-cheek ageing.
 Visually, it also makes the eyes look tired and accentuates eye bag.
-For the mild to moderate cases, filler injections with skillful placement of hyaluronic acid can improve the appearance of tear trough as the contour deformity is plumbed and smoothened with the fillers.
+For the mild to moderate cases, filler injections with the skilful placement of hyaluronic acid can improve the appearance of tear trough as the contour deformity is plumbed and made even with the fillers.
 The result may last between 1 to 2 years.

-Crows feet are skin creases /wrinkles just next to the eyes and it is often the first signs of aging noticed by the most women.
+Crows feet are skin creases /wrinkles just next to the eyes and it is often the first signs of ageing noticed by most women.
 They are caused by repeated muscle movement from smiling, laughing, and squinting and they include both the dynamic and the static wrinkles.
-The gold standard of treating the dynamic wrinkles is to soften the muscle contraction with aesthetic injection and this treatment is popular, safe, easy and nearly always effective.
+The objective of treating the dynamic wrinkles is to soften the muscle contraction with aesthetic toxin injection and this treatment is popular, safe, simple and nearly always effective.